stalj/pvd/02-DataStructures/02-DataStructures.md

     Using Mockaroo (https://mockaroo.com), generate 20 rows of data with the given structure.
 Save the data in the companies.csv file.
 Then, create a companies.ipynb notebook, in which create a DataFrame, based on the data contained in the CSV file.
 Display the contents of the DataFrame.
 Calculate and display:

-    a. the total number of men working in companies
+    * the total number of men working in companies

-    b. average number of women working in companies
+    * average number of women working in companies